(Last Updated on : 15-06-2018)

 of West Bengal

-, between 16 and 25 December.
+, between 16th and 25th December.
 Initiated and organized, as the name suggest, by the theatre group Nandikar.
-The festival is held at the Academy of Fine Arts

-group with its headquarters in Kolkata, West Bengal.
-Over the last 50 years we have played a proactive role in spreading theatrical activities in India through our performances primarily under the guidance of first Ajitesh Bandyopadhyay and then Rudraprasad Sengupta.
-Besides doing theatre on stage Nandikar is also into spreading theatre amongst the children and the youth.
-We regularly work with different schools, colleges, street children, marginalised children and corporate houses.
+Nandikars National Theatre Festival regularly works with different schools, colleges, street children, marginalised children and corporate houses.
 The annual Nandikar National Theatre Festival is the biggest theatre carnival of Kolkata and one of the largest in the country as well.
 The festival provides a platform for the stalwarts and amateurs alike for not just participants from all over India, but also from the international arena.
-We regularly perform on invitation by international theatre organizations of UK, Canada, USA, Sweden, Germany, Bangladesh and many other countries.
+The group regularly perform on invitation by international theatre organizations of UK, Canada, USA, Sweden, Germany, Bangladesh and many other countries.
 Most of the contents are Bengali plays

 , the highest Indian recognition given to practicing artists.
-With this rich cultural heritage in our DNA, we are always eager to find newer space for theatre in our community life.
-Old as a banyan tree
+With this rich cultural heritage its always eager to find newer space for theatre in the community life.